hai-vr/documentation/docs/products/starmesh/selectors.md

 ## Select Bones

-Reduces the current selection so that only vertices weights to the specified bones will be affected.
+Reduces the current selection so that only vertices weighted to the specified bones will be affected.

 The weight is the sum of all bones that match.